-Following an event of cardiac arrest, there is a specific procedure which must be observed.
+Following an event of cardiac arrest, there is a specific procedure that must be observed.
 Continue reading in order to learn all about the ACLS algorithm to be followed after successful resuscitation.

 When working in an emergency environment, many nurses and other medical practitioners deal with cases of cardiac failure on a daily basis.
 Cardiac arrest is one of the most common medical emergencies in America.
 Fortunately, successful resuscitation is oftentimes possible, especially when a patient is being cared for in a hospital or other emergency facility.